MicrosoftDocs/dynamics365smb-docs/business-central/purchasing-how-request-quotes.md

 ---
 # Request Quotes

-A purchase quote can be used as a preliminary draft for a purchase order, and the order can then be converted to a purchase invoice or an order.<!--the last part of this sentence seems redundant -- "the order can then be converted to...an order."
-Please rework as necessary-->
+A purchase quote can be used as a preliminary draft for a purchase order, which can then be converted to a purchase invoice.

 ## Create a purchase quote